 Add the following lines:

-Congratulation’s!
-You have successfully installed Agora Project.
-Thanks for using this tutorial for installing Agora Project content management system on your Ubuntu 15.04 system.
-For additional help or useful information, we recommend you to check the official Agora Project web site.
+Congratulations!
+You have successfully installed the Agora Project.
+Thanks for using this tutorial for installing the Agora Project content management system on your Ubuntu 15.04 system.
+For additional help or useful information, we recommend you check the official Agora Project website.